andyly25/FullStack/t5_CS_fundamentals/Terminologies/README.md

     - class implementing interface provides all behaviors of that interface
     - basically a group of related methods with empty bodies
     - allows a class to become more formal about behavior it promises to provide
+    - when to use
+        - total abstraction, all methods declared within interface must be implemented by class(es) that implements interface
+        - class can implement more than one interface, multiple inheritance
+        - specify behavior of particular data type, but not concerned about who implements its behavior
 - **Package**
     - namespace for organizing classes and interfaces in a logical manner
     - think of it like folders on your comp (one section for HTML, another for Java and etc)